InterLinked1/phreakscript/README.md

 PhreakScript must be run as root, even if Asterisk does not run as root.

-PhreakScript is geared towards Debian-based systems, but pull requests to add support for other Linux distros or BSD are welcome.
+PhreakScript is primarily supported on Debian-based Linux systems.
+Support has also been added for FreeBSD.
+Pull requests to add support for other Linux distros or BSD are welcome.

 ### Change Log

 Please run ```phreaknet about```

+### Reporting Issues

+The preferred issue reporting procedure is by cutting us a ticket at InterLinked Issues: https://issues.interlinked.us/

+Choose "PhreakScript" as the category.

 ### Pull Requests